ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Item Sourcing/endpoint_create_item_source_rel.md

 /items/&lt;GUID&gt;/sourcing

 Creates a new Source Relationship for an item with a given GUID.
 Note that you can create two different types of source relationship:

 * In a direct relationship, you get a manufacturer Item directly from the manufacturer.
 The manufacturer and vendor items are the same.
 You can also specify a Make-Item relationship (where your own company makes the part) by setting MakeItem to True.

 * In an indirect relationship, you buy a manufacturer item from a vendor.
 The manufacturer and vendor items are different.
-You can choose not to specify the manufacturer or vendor item in an indirect source relationship, to create an "any" relationship \(source to any manufacturer or vendor.\)
+You can choose not to specify the manufacturer or vendor item in an indirect source relationship, to create an "any" relationship \(source to any manufacturer or vendor.\)<br>

 NOTES:

 * The suppliers and supplier items named in the source relationship must already exist in the workspace.
 Find their GUIDs with Get Supplier and Get Supplier Item requests.